DavisThuillier/Ludwig.jl/docs-build/src/install.md

 # Installation

-Ludwig is not yet registered on the [general Julia package registry](https://github.com/JuliaRegistries/General).
+Ludwig.jl is not yet registered on the [general Julia package registry](https://github.com/JuliaRegistries/General).
 To run the latest version of Ludwig.jl, clone the repository.
 In the root folder of the project,
 ```
 julia> ]